Home About Us Search Contact Us

 The word "Curry" comes from the Tamil (South Indian) word "Kari" meaning a sauce.
 This was then picked up and transformed into the present "curry" by the British.
 In India there are hundreds of dishes than would qualify under this definition each quite distinct and with its own name.

-Commercial curry powders found in the US (which bears little resemblance to the freshly ground blends of southern India) comes in two basic styles--standard, and the hotter of the two, "Madras."
+Commercial curry powders found in the UK come in two basic styles- "standard", and the hotter of the two, "Madras."

-Make your own Garam Masala easily at home, but make it in small batches to retain its freshness.
+Learn how to make your own Garam Masala easily at home.
+A word of advice, make it in small batches to retain its freshness.

 Basic Garam Masala